Fighting privatisation in tertiary education

 UCU calls on Cable to halt plans to make BPP a university

-UCU has written to the Secretary of State for Business Innovation and Skills calling on him not to award BPP university status, following the news that its sister institution, the University of Phoenix had been put on probation by its accrediting agency.
+UCU wrote to the Secretary of State for Business Innovation and Skills calling on him not to award BPP university status, following the news that its sister institution, the University of Phoenix had been put on probation by its accrediting agency.
 Probation is second only to losing accreditation completely, a move that would effectively destroy Phoenix, its parent company Apollo and, its financially dependent subsidiary BPP.
 Given this and the fact that accreditors raised issued about Phoenix's insufficient autonomy from Apollo, UCU has demanded that the Secretary of State stop any plans to grant BPP university title.

 UCU demands inquiry into trebling of taxpayers' money for private colleges